arhnita/alx-system_engineering-devops/README.md

-This is asystem engineering course in ALX
+This is a system engineering development at ALX